 NASCAR starts racing again: When is it, where, how to watch & more

+The world is seeking its 'new normal' during this coronavirus pandemic.
+In top-level motor racing, that first step comes Sunday when the NASCAR Cup returns after a two-month break - its first track action since Phoenix on 8th March.

-The first race back will be held on Sunday May 17 at Darlington Raceway, South Carolina, start time 15:30 ET.
+The first race back will be held on Sunday 17th May at Darlington Raceway starting at 8.30pm BST.
 That and three following events will be run behind closed doors, with all participants and officials subject to strict social distancing measures combined with personal protective equipment and regular health screening.

-Each of the planned events will have TV coverage on FOX, but there will be no practice or qualifying.
-Besides that, race formats will be as normal.
+Each of the planned events will have TV coverage, but there will be no practice or qualifying.
+Besides that, race formats will be as normal albeit with safety precautions taken.

 "NASCAR and its teams are eager and excited to return to racing, and have great respect for the responsibility that comes with a return to competition," said Steve O'Donnell, NASCAR's executive vice president.
 "NASCAR will return in an environment that will ensure the safety of our competitors, officials and all those in the local community.

-Note: Update: NASCAR races revealed through June